TheChymera/chymeric_tutorials/source/_posts/2014-10-18-how-to-read-science-news.markdown

 categories: [science, journalism, education]
 ---

-Pop-sciencee is currently no topic to overlook on social media.
+Pop-science is currently no topic to overlook on social media.
 Websites or social media groups sharing factoids or infographics amass millions of likes and receive a high number of content re-shares.
-In parallel, pop-science magazines also continue to attract many readers and have a strong online presence.
+In parallel, pop-science magazines also attract many readers and have a strong online presence.
 The scientific readership routinely recognizes pop-science reporting as inaccurate, misleading, or even outright wrong.
 Oblivious to most science reporters' lack of insight laymen may instead wonder:
 *Why does technology not deliver upon the promises made by pop-science?*